moraneus/TP-DejaVu/README.md

 If you want to modify the final output of `TraceMonitor.scala`, you'll need to make changes in these source files.
 This often involves altering the existing code templates or adding new ones as per your needs.

-### Build a New DejaVu.jar Artifact in IntelliJ
+### Build a New `tpdejaVu.jar` Artifact in IntelliJ

-After making modifications to the DejaVu Runtime Verification (RV) tool, you may want to create a new `dejavu.jar` artifact.
+After making modifications to the DejaVu Runtime Verification (RV) tool, you may want to create a new `tpdejavu.jar` artifact.
 Here are the steps to take this using IntelliJ:

 #### Pre-requisites